Nuitka/Nuitka/Developer_Manual.rst

 The following is the intended interface

-- Name for module "ModuleFriend"

 - Base class "ValueFriendBase"

-- The "ModuleFriends" should emit derived classes of type "ValueFriendBase" for their attributes
+- Name for module "ValueFriends" according to rules.

+- Class for module value friend "ValueFriendModule"

+- Base class for module and module friend "ValueFriendModuleBase"

+- Module "ModuleFriendRegistry" provides a register function with "name" and instances of "ValueFriendModuleBase" to be registered.
+Recursed to modules should integrate with that too.

+- The module friends should live in a module of their own, with a naming policy to be determined.
+These modules should add themselves to "ModuleFriendRegistry" and all shall be imported and register.
+Importing of e.g. "ctypes" should be delayed to when the friend is actually used.
+A meta class should aid this task.

 - A collection of "ValueFriend" instances expresses the current data flow state.

-  - This collection should carry the name "DataFlowState"
+  - This collection should carry the name "ConstraintCollection"

   - Updates to the collection should be done via methods

-      - "addVariableValue( var_name, value_friend )"
+      - "onAssigmentToTargetFromValueFriend( target, value_friend )"
+      - "onAttributeLookup( source, attribute_name )"
       - "onOutsideCode()"
       - "passedByReference( var_name )"
       - etc. (will decide the actual interface of this when implementing its use)

-  - This collection is the input to walking the tree by "scope", i.e. per module body, per function body, etc.
+  - This collection is the input to walking the tree by "execute", i.e. per module body, per function body, per loop body, etc.

-  - The walk should initially be single pass, that means it does not maintain any history.
+  - The walk should initially be single pass, that means it does not maintain the history.

 .. note:: Warning